IkhsanNurulRizki/dafarizky113.my.id/README.md

 # dafarizky113.my.id
-This is my one & only and first ever website.
+This is my one & only and first ever serious-website.
 Still on beta stage.
 Soon being delivered!